 I don't have top of the line test equipment, but what I do have is sufficient to get me results for repair and testing.

 Got a new toy today, a Velleman HPS50 Personal Handheld scope.
 Perfect for a hobbyist like me with enough detail and function to troubleshoot the electronics I mess around with.
-Even though my ears can hear it, ( I'll have to learn to train them better! ) my little 6v6 amplifier is now called a 5W RMS per channel amp.
-Why?
 Below is a capture at 80hz.
 You can see a nice waveform.
 But anything above 5W RMS at any frequency and it starts to clip a little but it still sounds great when opened up!
 Oh boy, now I'll need a distortion analyzer !!
 My signal source is a BK 3001 audio Generator which is fine for my use.
 The Velleman HPS50 can be set to read Volts RMS and PP, and also Watts RMS and PP. I wonder how some of the low power solid state amplifiers of the same wattage would stand up to a low watt tube amp.
 I have only heard one other low watt solid state amp that will hold it's own against the 6v6.
 That is my Optimus STA20 AM/FM Stereo Receiver which is 5W RMS per channel and coupled to a pair of Optimus Pro7 AV's it sounds nice for a low watt stereo.